FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture/api-specification.md

 # **API Specification**

-This document provides an overview of RogueLearn's API structure, which is divided between a main **Consolidated Core API** (`RogueLearn.UserService`) and specialized service APIs.
+This document provides an overview of RogueLearn's API structure, which is divided between a main **Consolidated Core API** (`RogueLearn.UserService`) and a specialized API for the Event Service.

 ## **Common Conventions**
 - API standard: OpenAPI `3.0.0` across all service specs.